 aLoo is our March Amber Grant Recipient

-Last week announced our March finalists and now we’re happy to finally introduce you to our March Qualification Grant winner, Aarti Mehta , Founder of aLoo.
+Last week, we announced our March finalists.
+Now, we’re happy to finally introduce you to our March Qualification Grant winner, Aarti Mehta, Founder of aLoo.

-Read our interview with Aarti below to learn more about her and how she came up with the idea for aLoo
+Read our interview with Aarti below to learn about her journey to invent aLoo.

 Aarti Mehta MD